WOA-Project/SurfaceDuo-Guides/InstallWindows/Partitioning-SurfaceDuo1.md

 **Make sure that the last partition listed is numbered 6.
 If it is not, below's commands may DESTROY your phone in a permanent manner**

-Take note of original sizing, here it was 51.9MB -> 112GB (256GB variant: 51.9MB -> 240GB) and replace every occurence of 51.9MB and 112GB with your original sizing that *you noted down* (these may not differ, but if they do, replace them)
+Take note of original sizing, here it was 112GB (256GB variant: 240GB) and replace every occurence of 112GB (256GB variant: 240GB) with your original sizing that *you noted down* (these may not differ, but if they do, replace them)

 ---